 You can download this article as a PDF (Amharic, Arabic, English, Spanish, Tigrinya).

 Use this easy, 3-point check to test for a proper helmet fit.

-Helmet sits level on your child's head and rests low on the forehead, one to two finger widths above the eye brows.
-A helmet pushed up too high will not protect the face of head well in a fall or crash.
+Helmet sits level on your child’s head and rests low on the forehead, 1 to 2 finger widths above the eyebrows.
+A helmet pushed up too high will not protect the face or head well in a fall or crash.